Shopify/react-native-skia/docs/docs/text/fonts.md

 };
 ```

-Alternatively, you can use your own set of custom fonts to be available in the cavans, as seen below.
+Alternatively, you can use your own set of custom fonts to be available in the canvas, as seen below.

 ```tsx twoslash
 import {Canvas, Text, useFontMgr} from "@shopify/react-native-skia";